-Patrick is currently co-organizing the Works-in-Progress series.
-He also co-led the Life-Streaming Working Group and was part of the organizing committee for The Labour in Media (Studies) Conference.
+Patrick Brodie was the co-founder and former organizer of the Works-in-Progress series.
+He was part of the organizing committee for The Labour in Media (Studies) Conference.

 PhD in Film and Moving Image Studies | Concordia University | Montreal - Canada | Started 2016